top of page

 1. You are able to notice that you feel tired/sleepy.

 When it’s time to power down for a rest, the body sends out biochemical signals (melatonin, etc.) to help it slow down and get ready for sleep.
-Most children are able to pick up on that signal, and their body lets them clearly know they are tired.
+Most children are able to pick up on that signal, and their body responds.
 They yawn.
 They rub their eyes.
 They look droopy.
 They feel sleepy.

 Some of you might be thinking, “What’s this yawning thing you’re talking about?
 I’ve never seen it.”